 Similarly, if you are a final year postgraduate student then we cannot pay the cost for any diagnostic assessment if you have less than 12 weeks of your academic programme remaining.

-Following your assessment with a dyslexia diagnostician you will be invited to discuss next steps, including appropriate support, with a member of the Disability and Dyslexia Service.
+Following your assessment with a diagnostician you will be invited to discuss next steps, including appropriate support, with a member of the Disability and Dyslexia Service.

 Please contact us for more information.
 All enquiries will be treated in absolute confidence.